 2. Keep the frosting bowl out of the reach of the resident three year old.
 Otherwise, you will come into the kitchen and find the bowl on the floor, several spoons and spatulas covered in icing and cute little tongue marks, and no frosting for the second batch.
 It’s a good thing Joel insisted on buying extra cream cheese.
 You know, just in case.

 3. Fruit flies really, really, really like yeast.
 Even if you honestly thought that your house was finally rid of the fruit flies you brought home from the grocery store your first week here and learned that you cannot have a fruit bowl.
 Ever since you started storing the fruit in the fridge, the flies have been few and far between.
 But boy, as soon as you set the yeast out, they come to visit in droves.
 Ick.

 4. This frosting recipe really is The Last Cream Cheese Frosting Recipe You’ll Ever Need.
-No wonder Sophia needed to eat the entire bowl.
+No wonder the preschooler needed to eat the entire bowl.

 5. No matter how well-intentioned you are, you will not give any of them away to your neighbors.

 6. Except the missionaries.
 And boy, are the elders ever excited to receive a plate of cinnamon rolls.
 Besides, giving some to them makes you a part of the Marvelous Work.
 Missionaries can’t be effective without good food, and nobody can be expected to survive Conference weekend without homemade cinnamon rolls.
 Really.